psx-spx/psx-spx.github.io/docs/cdromdrive.md

   1=Busy sending a command/parameters
 ```
 Trying to send a new command in the Busy-phase causes malfunction (the older
-command will be dropped, the newer command executes and returns its results
+command seems to get lost, the newer command executes and returns its results
-and triggers an interrupt). <br/>
+and triggers an interrupt, but, thereafter, the controller seems to hang).
+So,
+always wait until the Busy-bit goes off before sending a command.<br/>
 When the Busy-flag goes off, a new command can be send immediately (even if the
 response from the previous command wasn't received yet), however, the new
 command stays in the Busy-phase until the IRQ from the previous command is